-Land use planning decisions affect and are affected by many stakeholders and by shared landscapes and resources.
-A coordinated, integrated and comprehensive approach to land use planning which considers these and other criteria will lead to more equitable and well-rounded decisionmaking.
+Land use planning decisions affect and are affected by many stakeholders by and shared landscapes and resources.
+A coordinated. integrated and comprehensive approach to land use planning which considers these and other criteria will lead to more equitable well-rounded and decision-making.